damiansp/nuggets/README.md

 For those who want to cut straight to the chase, for the revenue question, the best model was found in the last file (7_ML_nuggets2.ipynb), and is in the section obviously marked "Final Model".

+7_ML_nuggest2.ipynb also contains a section, "Test New Data" that automates the testing of new data, assuming that it has the same column names as the original data, and has had missing data replaced with 'NA' values (without single quotes).

 Please feel free to contact me if you have any follow up questions.

 Thank you all for your time and I look forward to hearing more from you.